Muslim conquests in the Indian subcontinent: Delhi Sultanate

-Tughlaq Invasions
+Tughlaq invasions

 The Tughlaqs conquered Delhi with the support of the Khokhar tribes who formed the vanguard of the army.
 The Tughlaqs claimed to be "bound to all Indians by ties of blood and relation".
 Under the first ruler of the dynasty, Ghiyath al-Din Tughlaq, the Tughlaq court wrote a war ballad known as the Vaar in the Punjabi language, describing the introduction of Ghazi Malik's rise to the throne.
 This was the earliest known Vaar in Punjabi poetry.
-The Tughalqs attacked and plundered Bengal, Malwa, Gujarat, Mahratta, Tilang, Kampila, Dhur-samundar, Mabar, Lakhnauti, Chittagong, Sunarganw and Tirhut.
+The Tughlaqs attacked and plundered Malwa, Gujarat, Mahratta, Tilang, Kampila, Dhur-samundar, Mabar, Lakhnauti, Chittagong, Sonargaon and Tirhut.
 The Tughlaqs chose Daulatabad in southern India as the second administrative capital of the Delhi Sultanate.
 The Delhi Sultanate forced migration of the Muslim population of Delhi, including his royal family, the nobles, Syeds, Sheikhs and 'Ulema to settle in Daulatabad.
 The purpose of transferring the entire Muslim elite to Daulatabad was to act as propagandists who would adapt Islamic religious symbolism to the rhetoric of empire, and so the Sufis could by persuasion bring many of the inhabitants of the Deccan to become Muslim.
 These elite colonists from the capital of Delhi were Urdu-speakers, who carried the Urdu language to the Deccan.

 During the time of Delhi Sultanate, the Vijayanagara Empire resisted attempts of Delhi Sultanate to establish dominion in the Southern India, serving as a barrier against invasion by the Muslims.

 The Sultans of Delhi enjoyed cordial, if superficial, relations with Muslim rulers in the Near East but owed them no allegiance.
 They based their laws on the Quran and the sharia and permitted non-Muslim subjects to practice their own religions if they paid the jizya (poll tax).
 They ruled from urban centers, while military camps and trading posts provided the nuclei for towns that sprang up in the countryside.

 Perhaps the most significant contribution of the Sultanate was its temporary success in insulating the subcontinent from the potential devastation of the Mongol invasion from Central Asia in the 13th century, which nonetheless led to the capture of Afghanistan and western Pakistan by the Mongols (see the Ilkhanate Dynasty).
 Under the Sultanate, "Indo-Muslim" fusion left lasting monuments in architecture, music, literature, and religion.
 In addition it is surmised that the language of Urdu (literally meaning "horde" or "camp" in various Turkic dialects) was born during the Delhi Sultanate period as a result of the mingling of Sanskritic Hindi and the Persian, Turkish, Arabic favoured by the Muslim invaders of India.

 The Sultanate suffered significantly from the sacking of Delhi in 1398 by Timur, but revived briefly under the Lodi Dynasty.
 This was the final dynasty of the Sultanate before it was conquered by Zahiruddin Babur in 1526, who subsequently founded the Mughal dynasty that ruled from the 16th to the 18th centuries.